SugarBun: Transition and expansion

 A pivotal moment in the history of SugarBun took place in 1993 when the ownership underwent a transition to new shareholders.
 This transition occurred alongside a significant milestone for the brand, as it had already established 12 restaurants by that time.
 This change in ownership marked a crucial juncture in SugarBun's journey, signalling both growth and evolution as it continued to expand its presence in the market.

 In 1997, SugarBun's parent company, Borneo Oil, reached a notable achievement by being listed on the Second Board of the Kuala Lumpur Stock Exchange (KLSE).
 This event not only reinforced SugarBun's position within the industry but also paved the way for potential opportunities.

 The year 2001 marked another crucial phase for SugarBun with the introduction of a revamped menu featuring a diverse range of Asian dishes.
 This menu transformation encompassed additions such as Chicken Mushroom Soup, Sambal Eco Fish, Assam Eco Fish, Nasi Lemak and Chicken Curry, complementing the existing favourites.
 The introduction of these new offerings not only led to a notable surge in sales but also fostered greater customer engagement with the brand.

 Interior of SugarBun - Borneo Asian Food, showcasing its multistall concept.
 The layout includes a broasted chicken and beverages stall (left), pizza stall (front), and a Sarawak laksa and Giant Garoupa stall (back), each offering a unique selection of meals and services.

 During this period, numerous SugarBun outlets were strategically co-located with Applebee's Bakery and Caprilla Ice Cream Cafés, providing customers with a multifaceted dining experience all under one roof.
 This innovative approach aimed to offer patrons a diverse range of culinary options in a convenient setting.
 However, despite the initial success of these co-branded ventures, both Applebee's Bakery and Caprilla Ice Cream Cafés ceased operations by 2005 and have remained inactive since then.

 In 2003, SugarBun had established a presence in over 50 restaurants domestically and abroad.
 This figure increased to 61 by 2012, with 53 establishments situated in Malaysia, six in Brunei, and one each in Bangladesh and China.

+In January 2026, SugarBun opened its 165th outlet, branded as SugarBun Express, at EG Mall in Inanam, Kota Kinabalu, Sabah.